Feng Changqing: Death

 In 755, An Lushan, the military governor of Fanyang Circuit (范陽, headquartered in modern Beijing), launched a rebellion against Emperor Xuanzong's rule.
 Late that year, Feng Changqing arrived in Chang'an to meet with Emperor Xuanzong.
 When they met on December 23, Emperor Xuanzong asked him what should be done.
-Feng, initially believing that An's rebellion could be defeated quickly, volunteered to head to the eastern capital Luoyang to defend it and then to counterattack.
+Feng, initially believing that An's rebellion could be quelled quickly, volunteered to head to the eastern capital Luoyang to defend it and then to counterattack.
 Emperor Xuanzong agreed, and commissioned Feng as the military governor of Fanyang and Pinglu (平盧, headquartered in modern Chaoyang, Liaoning) to replace An.
 That day, Feng headed to Luoyang to gather troops and prepare for defenses.
 Once he got there, he gathered 60,000 men and destroyed the Yellow River bridge to prepare for attack, but quickly found out that he had a major problem—there were insufficient weapons available for his troops.
 Meanwhile, An crossed the Yellow River elsewhere and captured Chenliu (陳留, roughly modern Kaifeng, Henan) and Yingyang (滎陽, roughly modern Zhengzhou, Henan) Commanderies, and then arrived at Luoyang.
 Feng tried to defend with his inadequately-supplied troops, but could not.
 An entered the city, and Feng was forced to destroy the western gate in order to get out of Luoyang and retreat west.

-Meanwhile, Gao Xianzhi, who was the acting supreme commander of the forces, was stationed at Shan Commandery (陝郡, roughly modern Sanmenxia, Henan).
+Meanwhile, Gao Xianzhi, who was the acting supreme commander of the forces, was stationed at Shan Prefecture (陝郡, roughly modern Sanmenxia, Henan).
 Feng retreated to Shan, where Emperor Xuanzong sent an order stripping him of titles but allowing him to remain in the army under Gao.
 Feng warned Gao that Shan Prefecture was difficult to defend—that they should retreat to Tong Pass and fortify its defenses against An's attack.
 Gao agreed, and they abandoned Shan and withdrew to Tong Pass.
 When An later arrived, he could not capture it.
 Meanwhile, though, Feng was detecting signs that he might be in trouble, and anticipatorily wrote a final submission to Emperor Xuanzong, warning him about An's strengths and cautioning against overconfidence, as the other officials at the time generally believed that An could be defeated quickly.

 Meanwhile, during the campaign, Gao had caused much offense against the eunuch Bian Lingcheng, serving as his monitor, as Bian was making demands of him that he was not meeting.
 When Bian returned to Chang'an, he accused Feng of exaggerating An's strength, and accused Gao of improperly abandoning Shan as well as corruptly withholding food supplies and imperial rewards to soldiers for personal benefit.
 Emperor Xuanzong, believing Bian, issued edicts for Feng's and Gao's executions.
 After Bian returned to Tong Pass, he first read the edict for Feng's execution.
 Feng, after giving his submission to Bian to submit to Emperor Xuanzong, was beheaded, and upon the completion of that execution, Bian then read the second edict ordering Gao's execution.
 Gao cried out: